 US jobless claims fell to 207,000 last week, but a rise in continuing claims to 1.818 million signals slower hiring, even as ...

-By Lucia Mutikani WASHINGTON, April 16 (Reuters) - New applications for U.S. unemployment benefits fell last week, suggesting ...
+WASHINGTON, April 9 (Reuters) – New applications for U.S. unemployment benefits increased moderately last week, showing no signs of labor market deterioration, potentially giving the Federal Reserve ...

 Learn more US claims for unemployment benefits fell from the previous week, coming in below expectations in a bullish sign for an otherwise cooling labor market.
 Initial jobless claims fell by 9,000 ...